Rolex Precision Cal.1210 9ct 1960

 This watch has been previously restored to a very high standard.
 This includes the movement which is in tip-top condition and running accurately.

-This is the classic gold on ivory-cream 1960s 1 – 12 numerals and the Rolex Coronet at 12 o’clock.
-The dial is signed ‘Rolex’ just believe 12 and ‘Precision’ at the bottom, just above 6.
-This is very clear and easy to read even in low light and beautifully elegant with its original unrestored gilt Lance hands and needle centre seconds hand.
+This is the classic gold on ivory cream 1960s dial design which carries 1 – 12 Arabic numerals and the Rolex Coronet at 12 o’clock.
+The dial is signed ‘Rolex’ below 12 and ‘Precision’ at the bottom, just above 6.
+The dial is very clear and easy to read even in low light and beautifully elegant with its original unrestored gilt ‘Lance’ hands and needle centre seconds hand.

 The lens has been replaced with a new original Rolex part and so it is fresh and scratch-free.

 This is the original dial which has been previously restored to a very high standard and therefore is in wonderful condition.

 The watch carries the original, high grade Rolex Calibre 1210 Precision movement which as can be seen, is in sparkling clean condition.
 The movement has been completely disassembled, cleaned, inspected and rebuilt using original Rolex parts, only where required, by our vintage Rolex specialist watchmaker.
 His work is superb and when final tested and calibrated, the watch was running consistently at +6 seconds per day which is truly exceptional for any vintage watch of this age.
 The movement is all correctly signed ‘MONTRES ROLEX SA GENEVA’ and ‘SEVENTEEN 17 JEWELS’, with the calibre number 1210 and the serial number 43482.